THE DHARMA FLOWER SUTRA SEEN THROUGH

 The person who is wise

-exercises his mind in this manner
+exercises his mind in this manner,

-and is able to reside in peace and with joy,
+and is able to reside in peace

 just as I have already said.